Admission to the School of Medicine

 (502) 852-5193 or (800) 334-8635 ext.
 5193

-Out of State Residents: Consistent with the mission of the University of Louisville as a state university, residents of Kentucky are given preference for admission.
+Out-of-State Residents: Consistent with the mission of the University of Louisville as a state university, residents of Kentucky are given preference for admission.
 Applications from nonresidents are accepted; those with significant academic, personal, or family ties to Kentucky are given preference.
-Residency must be established prior to making application.
+Residency must be established one year before submitting your application.

 - The applicant has a pending application for permanent residency status in the United States and A) is either married to a U.S. citizen who has an established residence in Kentucky and intends to remain in Kentucky or B) has numerous members of his or her immediate family who have established residence in Kentucky indefinitely; or